jncraton/operating-systems-cpsc4420/lectures/13-dynamic-scheduling.md

 - Useful in limited circumstances
 - Helpful as a framework for more advanced scheduling
-- What if the OS could auotmatically adjust priorities?
+- What if the OS could automatically adjust priorities?

 Earliest Deadline First
 -----------------------